Skip to Content

 Frying kofta

-How to fry malai kofta
+How to fry vegetarian kofta

 • Heat the oil to 125°C/260°F on a cooking thermometer.
 It should be low enough to seal the kofta all around without browning too quickly.
 If you don’t have a cooking thermometer, drop one of the kofta into the oil – it should bubble around the outside very slowly.